-Directions- Students must be able to identify types of CONFLICTS.
-You must choose 2 strong examples from the book for each one below.
-In detail you will describe the scenes that demonstrate the conflict. \DO NOT FORGET to specifically tell me what type of conflict it represents.
-The following lists contain Conflicts.
+You must choose strong examples from the book for each one below.
+In detail you will describe the scenes that demonstrate the conflict.
+DO NOT FORGET to specifically tell me what type of conflict it represents.
+The following list contains 4 types of Conflicts.

-\ Internal Conflict- a character who is battling something within themselves. \ There is ONLY ONE type of internal conflict.
+Internal Conflict- a character who is battling something within themselves.
+There is ONLY ONE type of internal conflict.
 It is called "man vs. self".

-1. Man vs. Himself / Herself
+(Describe 4 Internal conflicts) Man vs. Himself / Herself Conflicts